Overview

 It is unlawful for any individual or group to build a warming fire, bonfire, or campfire and leave it unattended while visible flame, smoke, or emissions exist.
 Anyone who violates this section is committing a misdemeanor of the second degree, punishable as provided in s.
 775.082 or s.
 775.083 of the Florida State Statutes.

-NOTE: It is illegal to burn household garbage including paper products, treated lumber, plastics, rubber materials, tires, pesticides, paint and/or aerosol containers.
+Note: It is illegal to burn household garbage including paper products, treated lumber, plastics, rubber materials, tires, pesticides, paint and/or aerosol containers.

 Beach Fire Permits